Benzie Conservation District

 Working closely with lake associations and other conservation groups, AISPP hosts boat wash events and provides educational materials and programs, free of charge.
 Our work directly complements other water quality monitoring done by the BCD.
 By working collaboratively and proactively, we can stop AIS from degrading our waters.

-Please contact Kyla Foley, AIS Coordinator, for any questions, concerns, or ideas.
+Please contact Kyla Robinson, AIS Coordinator, for any questions, concerns, or ideas.

 Picture